FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_04.md

 ----
 --->

-# What's next
+# What's Next
-- Population Substructure in Association Studies
+- Population substructure in association studies
-- Association Analysis in Family Designs
+- Association analysis in family designs

 ### What questions do you have about anything from today?